The Essential Guide to Creating a Service Catalog

 The technical definition for a service catalog provided by ITIL isn't much different from what we offered in the first lines of this article.
 If you're an IT or help desk manager, you might already be familiar with this framework.
 But if not, ITIL is a globally recognized framework that sets out best practices for performing IT Service Management.

-In the glossary section of ITIL 4, they define service catalog as the following: “Structured information about all the services and service offerings of a service provider, relevant for a specific target audience”
+In the glossary section of ITIL 4, they define service catalog as the following: “Structured information about all the services and service offerings of a service provider, relevant for a specific target audience”.

-Service portfolio vs. service catalog
+Service portfolios vs. service catalogs

 It can be easy to confuse the IT service catalog with the service portfolio, but they refer to different things.
 More accurately, the former is a subset of the latter: the service portfolio includes the complete lifecycle of all IT services and products managed by the organization, including information on retired services and products as well as active ones (and ones currently in the pipeline).